Case Studies:

 Supply

 Private landowners in the town of Santa Rosa de Lima (upstream) - adjacent to the Amboró National Park.
-So far 1100 ha of forest are protected (2004 -1st year:- 6 farmers = 500ha, with an average of 10ha each, but ranging from 3 to 390ha; 2005: 7 more farmers = additional 600ha).
-The main objective of NATURA is to protect 2500ha of forest under the compensation system, and 500ha as community water conservation reserves (one 60ha area is already nearly established in Sivingal).
+So far 1,100 hectares of forest are protected (2004 -first year:- six farmers = 500 hectares, with an average of 10 hectares each, but ranging from 3 to 390 hectares; 2005: seven more farmers = additional 600 hectares).
+The main objective of Natura is to protect 2,500 hectares of forest under the compensation system, and 500 hectares as community water conservation reserves (one 60-hectare area is already nearly established in Sivingal).
 Farmers choose which parts of the land to set aside and contracts are renewable annually.

 Demand

-International NGO : International funding is currently the only source of payments.
-Water users in the town of Los Negros in the Municipality of Pampagrande (downstream), especially horticulture producers, depend on water for irrigation of their crops and this is reflected in land prices.
+International NGO: In addition to funding provided by international and local NGOs, water users in the town of Los Negros in the Municipality of Pampagrande (downstream) contribute through the payment of the previously mentioned tariff instated in 2007.
 However, they are not currently paying for the watershed services.
 For domestic use, water is extracted directly from the river in Los Negros and at various other downstream villages.
 Irrigation systems draw off their water through eight canals in or just upriver of Los Negros.
-The idea behind this scheme subsidised by NATURA is to raise landowners’ levels of trust, both upstream and downstream, hence leading to more active participation in the future.
+The idea behind this scheme subsidised by Natura is to raise landowners’ levels of trust, both upstream and downstream, hence leading to more active participation in the future as reflected in the current tariff.

-By mid 2006, the Municipality of Pampagrande and downstream water users were expected to be contributing 60% of the cost of annual payments (including all transaction costs); for the period 2005/6 the target was 30%.
-In 2004, the municipality had already contributed $US 2,000.
+By mid 2006, the Municipality of Pampagrande and downstream water users were expected to be contributing 60 per cent of the cost of annual payments (including all transaction costs); for the period 2005/2006 the target was 30 per cent.
+In 2004, the municipality had already contributed $US2,000.
 It should be noted that most of the farmers in Los Negros view increased water supplies as their most important service need.
-According to NATURA (2004) farmers perceive that water supplies have fallen by over 50% in the last two years as a consequence of deforestation upstream.
-If this is so, a 50% reduction in two years suggests either serious climate change effects, or water being diverted to other uses.
-The inhabitants of Los Negros believe the cause of falling water levels lies upstream: the people of Santa Rosa were "diverting too much water for irrigation and clearing the forests that were vital to river protection".
-(Robertson and Wunder, 2005)
+According to Natura (2004) farmers perceive that water supplies have fallen by over 50 per cent in the last two years as a consequence of deforestation upstream.
+If this is so, a 50 per cent reduction in two years suggests either serious climate change effects, or water being diverted to other uses.
+The inhabitants of Los Negros believe the cause of falling water levels lies upstream: the people of Santa Rosa were "diverting too much water for irrigation and clearing the forests that were vital to river protection" (Robertson and Wunder, 2005).

 Intermediary